 Donors within 28 days of donation should practice good hygiene and be as socially isolated as feasible during this period.
 Unnecessary travel should be avoided.
 Donors should have been asymptomatic for at least 14 (preferably 21) days before donation.
-It is recommended that donors are tested for COVID-19 prior to starting the mobilization procedure.
+It is recommended that donors are tested for COVID-19 prior to starting the mobilization procedure if non-frozen cells are planned to be used.